All Episodes

 Washington Post even says that despite how much the House Republicans are hated, that doesn't mean the fall elections will mean defeat for significant numbers of House members.

-So it shows how A, worthless a poll is, but B, how it can be politically manipulated to mean something that it doesn't really mean.
+So it shows how, A, worthless a poll is, but B, how it can be politically manipulated to mean something that it doesn't really mean.

-But they're worried, is the bottom line.
+But they're worried is the bottom line.

 Let me take you back to November of 2011.

-And there was an op-ed piece, former Washington Post columnist.
+And there was an op-ed piece, former Washington Post columnist, I'm having a mental block on his name.

-He's in the Dan Balls school.
+He's in the Dan Balls school, same era.

-And he wrote a piece in November of 2011 saying that the Democrats were writing off white families.
+And he wrote a piece in November of 2011 saying that the Democrats were writing off working white families.

 Just writing them off.